coding-heresy/jormungandr/README.md

 * always_insert - calls `insert` on a set and throws an exception if the insertion wasn't successful (i.e. the item is a duplicate of one that already exists in the set)
+* as_void_ptr - takes a pointer argument and converts it to a non-`const` `void*`, which is useful when dealing with some low-level code.

 ## Idioms